 The four most important monthly bills to be paid are:

-- Electric and heat
+- Electric and heat (utility bills)

 Shop the bare bones of what you need.
 This is not the time to worry about organics or fancy meals.
-This is about getting as many nutrients into your bodies for as little cost as possible.
+This is about getting as many nutrients into your body for as little cost as possible.